 I believe bold choices in storytelling inspire the conversations we need.

-As a New York-based producer and writer with a 20-year career in social-issue verité documentary production, I’ve collaborated on independent projects in over 32 different countries grappling with issues ranging from community health care to political corruption to Black history and have had the honor of speaking directly with these real people fighting for a better world.
+As a New York-based producer and writer with a 20-year career in social-issue verité documentary production, I’ve collaborated on independent projects in over 32 different countries grappling with issues ranging from community health care to political corruption to Black history and have had the honor of speaking directly with everyday heroes fighting for a better world.

 Some of projects I’ve been a part of currently stream on the Criterion Collection, one was ranked #2 on Netflix.
 Others have screened at Telluride and Berlin.